Currency-counting machine: Banknote-only

 A stack of notes are placed in a compartment of the machine, and then one note at a time is mechanically pulled through the machine.
 By counting the number of times a beam of light is interrupted, the machine can count the notes.
 By comparing an image of each denomination to pattern recognition criteria, the machine can ascertain denominations and identify counterfeits.

-Banknote and coin counters
+Banknote and coin

 Counting scales that are able to count batches of notes or of coins without having to process them individually, were introduced in Great Britain in 1980 and are now widely used by banks, retailers and food service outlets in many parts of the world.
 They are faster and more versatile than the traditional notes-only & coins-only equipment, but cannot detect counterfeits.